aibaba-ai/aibaba-ai/docs/docs/integrations/providers/baseten.md

 >[Baseten](https://baseten.co) is a provider of all the infrastructure you need to deploy and serve
 > ML models performantly, scalably, and cost-efficiently.

->As a model inference platform, `Baseten` is a `Provider` in the LangChain ecosystem.
+>As a model inference platform, `Baseten` is a `Provider` in the AI Agents Force ecosystem.
 The `Baseten` integration currently implements a single `Component`, LLMs, but more are planned!

 >`Baseten` lets you run both open source models like Llama 2 or Mistral and run proprietary or